kdheepak/ReverseStackTraces.jl/README.md

 # ReverseStackTraces.jl

-`ReverseStackTraces.jl` is an experimental Julia package that provides a way to display stack traces in reverse order, with the most recent call appearing last.
+`ReverseStackTraces.jl` is an experimental Julia package that provides a way to display stack traces in reverse order, with the stack being ordered bottom to top.
-This can be useful in certain debugging scenarios where you have long stacktraces.
+This can be useful in certain debugging scenarios where you have long stacktraces and you want to minimize scrolling.

 ### Installation